King Arthur's Knights

 King Arthur's Knights is an Arthurian board game published by Chaosium in 1978 in which knights of the Round Table perform chivalrous quests for artifacts and treasure.

 Description

-King Arthur's Knights is a game for 2-5 players in which each player is a knight of King Arthur's court, travelling around Arthurian Britain in quest of holy objects, money, fair damsels in distress and tyrannical monsters to slay.
+King Arthur's Knights is a game for 2-5 players in which players serve as knights in King Arthur's court, questing across Arthurian Britain in search of holy objects, money, damsels to rescue and monsters to defeat.

 Gameplay

 Players first choose to be a knight errant, a knight at arms, or a great knight; the latter two classes face greater challenges and must accumulate higher victory points but earn greater rewards for success.
 Once everyone has chosen their knight, a magical treasure and a magical guardian are placed facedown on the map, and all knights set out from Camelot.
 Knights can choose to wander around the map, hoping to find adventure, or they can elect to draw a card from the Adventure deck and fulfill the resultant quest.

 Players can engage each other in personal combat, but this is not a required element of the game.

 The game comes with a paper map, a 16-page rulebook, eleven decks of encounter cards, and five cardstock knights — which must be affixed to some sort of base in order to be used — packaged in a zip-lock bag.